PatrickMurrayJnr/ReportEngine/README.md

 This will put a password on an PDF (via Xtra) report when it has been run.

 06. XmlOutput <br/>
+Outputs a XML file.

 07. IcsExport <br/>
+Output a ICS for a view.

 08. SplitReportDiffOutputSameFileType <br/>
+Splits report on attrubute.
+Has different layouts per attrubite.

 09. TxtExport <br/>
+Out put file as a Txt file.

 10. GetDocumentFromArchive <br/>
+Gets document from the document archive.

 11. WorderatorMailMerge <br/>
+Uses Word to do mail merges.

 12. CreateCsvAndTextFiles <br/>
+Outputs files to Txt and Csv.

 12. XmlOutput <br/>
+Another XML output file.

 13. DataSourcesSQLlite <br/>
+SQL Lite output database.